xcv58/selection-menu/README.md

 * The menu stays contained between the top and bottom boundaries of the container, but not between the left and right ones - [#3](https://github.com/iDoRecall/selection-menu/issues/3)
 * [Triple clicking to select a paragraph](https://github.com/iDoRecall/selection-menu/issues/1) lands the menu below the selection in Chrome (this is a Chrome bug)
+* Selecting table cells in Gecko browsers like Firefox doesn't position the menu where the selection has ended, due to [multiple ranges being created](https://developer.mozilla.org/en-US/docs/Web/API/Selection/rangeCount).

 ## Upcoming features